A combinatorial bijection on $k$-noncrossing partitions: Bijective proof of

 where $(i_p,j_1)$ is recolored red, \item color $j_p$ black, $j_1$ red, and recolor the nodes in the blocks containing $j_p$ and $j_1$ accordingly. \end{itemize} Repeat this process until the resulting colored arc diagram has no red $k$-crossing.
 The partition $P'$ corresponding to the resulting colored arc diagram has no black $k$-crossing, which is proved in Lemma~\ref{cyc_rotation}. \item Finally we end up with a partition $P'$ in $\NC_{n+1}^{(k)}$.
-Set $\Phi(P)=P'$. \end{enumerate}
+Set $\Phi(P)=P'$. \end{enumerate} Note that if $P\in \NB_{n+1}^{(k)}$ has a $(k-1)$-crossing then so does $\Phi(P)$ but the converse is not true.
+The reader is invited to check that $\Phi$ agrees with $\Psi^{-1}$ when $k=2$, even though they are defined differently. \begin{example} An example of $\Phi$ with $(n,k)=(16,3)$ and $P\in\NB_{17}^{(3)}$: